hsinjou0714/COMP303_Winter2019/Assignments/M7-Exercise.md

 8. Study the code of the [Solitaire](https://github.com/prmr/Solitaire) application to see how the `DiscardPileView` relies on the observer design pattern to respond to GUI events, and also updates to the model.
 Draw a class diagram and a sequence diagram to capture the information you discover.
 ---
+Note: this content is updated from exercises in [Introduction to Software Design with Java](https://github.com/prmr/SoftwareDesign/) by Martin P. Robillard